Opening a Spanish Bank Account + First Day Finances

 Spanish Bank Options for Foreigners

-1. Do not pay fees to open a bank account or maintain your account.
+2. Do not pay fees to open a bank account or maintain your account.
+Some accounts will provide service fees or will ask you to pay a fee up front.
 You have many options to choose from, so find one that does not charge you.
+You may have to visit different banks.

-2. When opening an account, you may find that the bank asks you to come back at a later time or day.
+3. When opening an account, you may find that the bank asks you to come back at a later time or day.
 It is typical to have limited hours at a branch when new bank accounts can be made.
 Be proactive and flexible.
+You may have to go to multiple branches or come back at a later time.

 “In some banks, a temporary bank account may be open without a NIE by presenting the passport or equivalent identification document and the Letter of Appointment.
 However, you need to remember that obtaining a NIE is necessary in order to participate in the program and live in Spain.
 When opening the Spanish bank account, it is important that you specify that you will receive a monthly stipend through an educational program.
 This will help to avoid commission charges.
 Most banks charge fees for maintaining accounts and sometimes could freeze them if no movements are made.”